-The risk to people’s health from air pollution around the Grenfell Tower site continues to be low.
-No asbestos has been detected, levels of particulate matter remain low, and monitoring results for dioxins, furans, polychlorinated biphenyls (PCBs), and polycyclic aromatic hydrocarbons (PAHs) are equivalent to background levels for London.
+Public Health England has been assessing air quality in the area surrounding Grenfell Tower since the start of the fire on 14 June.
+The independent air quality monitoring commissioned by PHE has shown the risk to people’s health from air pollution around the Grenfell Tower site to be consistently low.
+No asbestos has been detected, levels of particulate matter remain low, and monitoring results for dioxins, furans, polychlorinated biphenyls (PCBs), and polycyclic aromatic hydrocarbons (PAHs) are broadly equivalent to background levels for London.

 The risk to people’s health from air pollution around the Grenfell Tower site continues to be low and no asbestos has been detected.